How To Backup Jenkins Data and Configurations

 Step 3: Backing up the Jenkins Backup

-It is not a good idea to keep the Jenkins backup in Jenkins itself.
+Keeping the Jenkins backup in Jenkins itself is not a good idea.
 It is a single point of failure.

 If you are on AWS, Azure, or Google Cloud, you can upload the backup’s respective storage solution using a Linux CronJob